The Further Adventures of Lord Quas

-The Further Adventures of Lord Quas is the second studio album by Quasimoto, a hip hop duo composed of Madlib and his animated alter ego, Lord Quas.
+The Further Adventures of Lord Quas is the second and final studio album by Quasimoto, a hip hop duo composed of Madlib and his animated alter ego, Lord Quas.
 It was released via Stones Throw Records on May 3, 2005.

 Reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, The Further Adventures of Lord Quas received an average score of 79% based on 23 reviews, indicating "generally favorable reviews".

 Jonathan Forgang of Stylus Magazine gave the album a grade of A−, saying, "The Further Adventures of Lord Quas features some of Madlib's most difficult and most accomplished production work to date."